Yamavu/PicoMite_User_Manual/src/options.md

 In the case of 480x272 displays the 320x240 image is windowed and occupies the screen area 80,16 to 399,255

-OPTION LEGACY ON
-or
-OPTION LEGACY OFF
+OPTION LEGACY ON <br> OPTION LEGACY OFF

 This will turn on or off compatibility mode with the graphic commands used in the original Colour Maximite.
 The commands COLOUR, LINE,